 - Leveling by type allows those who produce different types of things to maximize efficiency by minimizing equipment changeovers while making sure there’s buffer stock in place to deal with downtime and demand fluctuations.

 Read our full Heijunka walkthrough to master this lean management must-know.

 Whereas takt time and heijunka are centered around efficiency and time, Jidoka (aka ‘autonomation’), is a way to ensure quality.
 But with timesaving as the outcome.

 Essentially, it’s a process that helps you detect errors in your product while keeping up with your takt time.
 It’s often referred to as ‘intelligent automation’ or ‘automation with a human touch’ because the first two stages can be automated, which streamlines the whole problem-spotting process.

 Get the full lowdown on Jidoka with our complete guide.

-Continuous flow is a handy lean tool that helps you get the most out of your workflow while delivering more value to your customers.
+Continuous flow is a handy lean tool.
+It helps you get the most out of your workflow while delivering more value to your customers.

 The good thing about this process is that you can flex it around your resources.
-You can go with the full one-piece flow and produce a single item at a time, continually, you can bundle processes together, or increase or decrease batch size depending on what you have available.
-It’s a simple principle that can be applied to any workflow — whether you’re a large, multi-staff factory, or a small software development team.
+You can go with the full one-piece flow and produce a single item at a time, continually.
+Or, you can bundle processes together, or increase or decrease batch size depending on what you have available.
+It’s a simple principle that you can apply to any workflow.
+Whether you’re a large, multi-staff factory, or a small software development team.